Rx19x/DDoSAttack/README.md

 ### A Distributed Denial of Service (DDoS) attack is an attempt to make an online service unavailable
 By flooding it with traffic from multiple sources.
 It targets a wide range of important resources from official websites to news sites, and poses a major challenge to ensuring that people can disconnect the server and close the page temporarily or for a certain period

+### YOU MUST RUN IT IN ROOT MODE FOR IT WORK PERFECTLY

 ### Download&Install In Linux

      sudo apt update && sudo apt upgrade -y